 1) Explicit Memory

-Three main types of declarative memory:
+There are three main “sub-types” of declarative memory:

-- Semantic memory – the recall of general facts, a part of the declarative memory.
+- Semantic memory: the recall of general facts, a part of the declarative memory.

-- Episodic memory – the recall of personal facts, a part of the declarative memory.
+- Episodic memory: the recall of personal facts, a part of the declarative memory.

 2) Implicit Memory